NVentimiglia/StockGame/README.md

 Initialization script.
 Wires dependent services for the scene.

 #### MockStockService
 Business Logic Layer.
-Hidden behind the IStockService facade, as this implementation is designed to be swapped out.
+Logic is hidden behind the IStockService facade, because the implementation is designed to be swapped out.

 #### StockViewModel
-Binding source for the views.
+Binding / data source for the views.
 All visual elements connect to this script.

 #### Varius Charts / Views
-Responsible for displaying part of the UI.
+Responsible for displaying parts of the UI.
 All connect to the StockViewModel as a datasource.
+Designed to be reused (ViewModel agnostic).

 ### UML